Pierre-Yves Polomat: Club career

 Polomat moved to France in 2008 to join the academy of Marseille, which he left two years later, following off-the-field problems.
 He subsequently joined Saint-Étienne in 2010, following a successful two-week trial.
 He made his debut in a 3–0 win against Lorient in the Coupe de la Ligue on 26 September 2012.
 A regular in the reserves, Polomat joined Châteauroux on loan on 31 January 2014 to gain first-team experience.
 He was ruled out for two months after heavily spraining his ankle in his first game for the club.

-The following season, he was once again loaned in Ligue 2, this time to Laval.
+The following season, he was once again loaned out to Ligue 2, this time to Laval.

+On 23 July 2017, Polomat joined another Ligue 2 club, signing on loan with Auxerre.
+In March during a match against Quevilly Rouen, Polomat was sent off for fighting with teammate Mickëal Barreto.
+He was given a six-match ban by the LFP Disciplinary Commission.

+On 25 June 2019, Turkish Süper Lig club Gençlerbirliği announced the signing of Polomat on a free transfer.

+After a year without a club, Polomat returned to France joining Ligue 2 side Versailles, on a free transfer.

 International career

 Polomat was a member of the France under-20 squad that won the 2013 FIFA U-20 World Cup.
 He made two substitute appearances during the tournament, including a brief cameo in the final against Uruguay.